 5 Frequently Asked Questions About Ground Penetrating Radar Utility Locating Services

-Ground penetrating radar is a detection method which uses radio waves to identify buried or hidden elements within a structure or beneath a surface.
+Ground penetrating radar is a detection method which uses radio waves to identify buried or hidden components within a structure or beneath a surface.
 This non-destructive method uses antennas of varying strengths to transmit a signal into a surface.
-As the signal encounters different elements within that surface, it is bounced back to a receiver at the surface.
-This action creates a reading which can be interpreted by experienced GPRS Project Managers in order to determine the location and depth of buried utilities and other subsurface elements.
+As the signal encounters different components within that surface, it is bounced back to a receiver at the surface.
+This action creates a reading which can be reviewed by experienced GPRS Project Managers in order to determine the location of utilities and other buried items.

-GPR is used to identify the depth and location of subsurface elements.
+Ground penetrating radar is used to identify the location of objects beneath the surface.
 GPRS uses this radar for utility locating and concrete scanning applications.
-Varying antenna strengths are used for different applications, depending on the type of material being scanned and the anticipated depth of the buried elements.
+Varying antenna strengths are used for different applications, depending on the type of material being scanned and how far down we can expect to find buried materials.

-GPR is extremely effective at locating subsurface utilities and other elements, however it does have certain limitations.
-Ground and soil conditions, weather, and type of material being located are just a few of the potential limiting factors.
+GPR is extremely effective at locating subsurface utilities and other materials, however it does have certain limitations.
+Ground conditions, weather, and type of material being located are just a few of the potential limiting factors.
 GPRS Project Managers are skilled in determining if GPR is the right choice for you project.
 In the event that conditions are not suitable for GPR scanning, an alternative recommendation can be made.